cryosleeperX20/Cortex/README.md

 - 📋 Add new tasks instantly
 - ✅ Mark tasks as completed
 - 🗑️ Delete tasks easily
-- 💾 Stores your tasks in local storage
 - 🎨 Beautiful and minimal UI

 ---